Kennedy Wild Bird Food Guide to the Dartford Warbler

 Dartford warbler sightings

 These elusive birds are most likely to be spotted In the warmer parts of the south of England, particularly around the coastline of south-east England and south Wales.
-No matter what time of year you find yourself on the hunt for dartford warblers, you’ll be out with a chance to spot one!
+No matter what time of year you find yourself on the hunt, you’ll be in with a chance to spot one!
 These birds can be spotted all year round if you’re lucky enough!

 What does a dartford warbler look like?

-The dartford warbler is recognised by its fluffy grey head and piercing red eyes.
-A male dartford warbler has a brighter, redder breast than its female counterpart, as well as a yellow and black beak.
+It is recognised by its fluffy grey head and piercing red eyes.
+The male has a brighter, redder breast than its female counterpart, as well as a yellow and black beak.

 The females tend to be a duller shade of brown with a brown beak and brown eyes.
 However, the females still keep the distinctive fluffy feathers atop of their heads.